smartdevicelink/rpc_spec/README.md

 ### AudioStreamingState
-Enumeraction that describes possible states of audio streaming.
+Enumeration that describes possible states of audio streaming.

 ##### Elements